 Laravel Eloquent Relationships

-Eloquent ORM is Object Relational Mapper enables us to define relationship with model, such that once relationship is defined we can perform database manipulation without explicit query.
+Eloquent ORM is an Object Relational Mapper that enables us to define relationship with the model, such that once the relationship is defined we can perform database manipulation without explicit query.

 Relationship type -: